fordpic/code-everyday/log.md

 Today's Progress: Built a fully functioning staking protocol complete with my own minted fake tokens using a tutorial.

 Thoughts: Really cool day today, I built my first dapp that actually looks like something someone would use.
 I was following a tutorial, but it still felt so good to get something up that was working & functional.
 Tomorrow I will continue building out dummy dapp projects to practice!

+Day 34: May 20, 2021

+Today's Progress: Had a family medical emergency, took the day off.

+Thoughts: :(